 Among the active treatments used in this disease are combinations EOX, ECF, FOLFOX, FOLFOXIRI, FOLFIRI, DCF, IROX, carboplatin and Taxol, and as noted for the HER2 positive population, the addition of trastuzumab.

 Our investigations in gastric cancer patients have suggested that patients tend to segregate into different and distinct groups.

 Some patients reveal high degrees of sensitivity to chemotherapy, while others are found more resistant.

 Each combination reflects different classes of drugs including the taxanes, antimetabolites, platins (Cisplatin, Oxaliplatin, Carboplatin) and topoisomerase-1 inhibitors.

-As many patients with gastric cancer present with advanced disease, the aspiration of ascites fluid, biopsy of lymph nodes at the time of diagnostic laparotomy or other sources of tissue can provide samples for analysis.
+As many patients with gastric cancer present with advanced disease, the aspiration of ascites fluid, biopsy of lymph nodes at the time of diagnostic laparotomy or other sources of tissue can provide samples for functional profiling analysis.